 If you fall backward, which is most common on ice, the first thing to do if you only do one thing is tuck your chin and keep your head up.
 This requires some neck strength.
 Strengthen your neck by lying on the ground, lifting your head, and holding it there for twenty to thirty seconds at a time.
 Also, as you fall backward, you will want to slap both your hands and forearms to the ground to help dissipate the shock of the impact – palms down and forearms flat.
 Your shoulders should stay off the ground, too, along with your neck and head.
 Source: BreakingMuscle

 Suffering from back pain due to a fall?
 Or maybe you want to improve your balance to stay away from these kinds of accidents?
-Book an appointment today!
+Book a chiropractic appointment at our North Vancouver office today!

 Dr. Brian Floyd